Hritikpaliwal/Master_SQL/readme.md

 1. **Submitting Issues:** Report any issues or suggest improvements.
 2. **Pull Requests:** Add new resources, correct errors, or improve content.
 3. **Feedback:** Provide suggestions or share your own SQL learning experiences.

-## 📬 Contact

-For questions or suggestions, please contact me at [your-email@example.com].

----

-Feel free to adjust any sections or add additional details as needed!